 Verdict: If you are moving into your own home or getting your home repainted, emulsion is the best type of house painting designs and colors for you.
 It is more expensive than distemper, but worth the money as it lasts longer and is more durable.

 House Painting Designs and Colors #3: Lustre

-Lustre paint is essentially solvent-based paint that has a characteristic sheen or gleam.
-Firstly, this type of paint is exceedingly durable because it’s solvent-based.
+Lustre paint is essentially solvent-based paint that has a sheen or gleam.
+This type of paint is very durable because it’s solvent-based.
 But on the flip-side, it has a strong odour that might take weeks to subside.
 Another positive feature of this paint is that it is stain-resistant (to varying degrees depending on what variant of the paint you use).

 The only conceivable problem with these paints is their odour.
-However, to counter this problem, water-based lustre paints have been introduced by a number of paint brands that are both durable and also odourless.
+However, to counter this problem, water-based lustre paints are also available that are both durable and also odourless.

 Cost: ₹400 onwards (per litre)

 Verdict: If cost is not a constraint, lustre paints give the smoothest finish to the walls in your home.
 It makes sense for families with young children to use this paint because it’s stain-resistant.
 However, lustre paints are not exactly eco-friendly and do not give a natural look to your walls.